 11. Feedback and Review Request Emails

-Purpose: Collect customer feedback after purchase/interaction
+Purpose: Collect customer feedback after a purchase or interaction.

 Key elements:

-• Reference to specific transaction
+- Reference to the specific transaction.

-• Simple rating system (1-5 stars)
+- Simple rating system (1-5 stars).

-• Optional text feedback
+- Optional text feedback.

-• Thank you message
+- Thank you message.

 Example (Uber):